JanusGraph/janusgraph/docs/getting-started/installation.md

     Due to a known [issue](https://github.com/JanusGraph/janusgraph-docker/issues/123), `gremlin.sh` won't work in ARM containers.

-### Running Client on Bare-metal
+### Running Gremlin Console on Bare-metal

-We can also run the client on our bare-metal machine.
-To make the server able to communicate with the client, we need to expose the 8182 port when launching JanusGraph server:
+We can also run the Gremlin Console on our bare-metal machine.
+To make the server able to communicate with the gremlin console, we need to expose the 8182 port when launching JanusGraph server:

 ```bash
 $ docker run -it -p 8182:8182 janusgraph/janusgraph